Climate of Karachi: April

 Moving into April, the temperatures and humidity see an increasing trend.
 The highest temperature of April was 44.4 C, recorded on 16 April 1947, while the lowest temperature of 12.2 C was recorded on 29 April 1967.
 The highest monthly rainfall of 52.8 mm was recorded in 1935.
 The average high for the month is 34.3 °C while the average low is 22.3 °C. Although it is rare for the metropolis to get rainfall in this month, in recent times, April 2013 was quite exceptional as the metropolis was blessed by heavy rain on three occasions: On 2 April 2013, a thunder storm gave heavy rain in northern parts of the city where 12.6 mm rain was recorded.
-On 8 April 2013, a strong western depression from the Persian Gulf affected the city, giving widespread heavy rainfall in the morning hours, accompanied by strong winds; a maximum of 28 mm rainfall was recorded.
+On 8 April 2013, a strong western depression from the Persian Gulf affected the city, giving widespread heavy rainfall in the morning, accompanied by strong winds; a maximum of 28 mm rainfall was recorded.
 On 22 April 2013, a strong thunderstorm ripped across the metropolis at mid-day, giving very heavy rainfall specially in central, NW and southern parts of the city.
 Downtown (Saddar) observatory in south Karachi received an accumulation of 66 mm for the month, however, the record for the highest rainfall in April stands unbroken because the record of 52.8 mm in 1935 was set at the Airport observatory, while the total rainfall recorded at the Airport in April 2013 was 29 mm.
 The April 2015 was very warm in Karachi, as it was 2.4 °C warmer on average compared to a standard April.